kot-1999/BE-express/README.md

 - **Authentication:**
   - **Google OAuth:** Enables users to authenticate using their Google accounts.
   - **JWT Authentication:** Implements JSON Web Token (JWT) authentication for stateless and secure user sessions.
   - **Session Management:** Manages authentication sessions with cookies for persistent user sessions.
+Ass session key storage is used Redis
+  - **Forgot Password Workflow**: Secure forgot-password mechanism with token-based authentication and email verification.
 - **Prisma ORM:** Utilizes Prisma as the Object-Relational Mapping tool, facilitating seamless database interactions and migrations.
 - **Security:**
   - **AES Encryption:** Protects sensitive data which are sent via HTTP TCP connection by encrypting it using the AES algorithm.